hbctraining/Intro-to-ChIPseq/lessons/06_combine_chipQC_and_metrics.md

 - **The signal from blacklisted regions has been shown to contribute to confound peak callers and fragment length estimation.** We should keep track and filter reads mapping to these areas.

-In our experiment, the RiBL percentages look reasonable since they not incredibly high (also shown in the plot in the next section).
+*In our experiment, the RiBL percentages look reasonable since they not incredibly high.*

 > **NOTE:** If you had filtered out blacklisted regions before peak calling, and those filtered BAM files are used as input to `ChIPQC` you will not need to evaluate this metric.